 His most recent work, ‘Dog Monster (BESTA)’ and ‘Contract’, created during his Masters degree at the Glasgow School of Art in 2022, are part of a wider body of work exploring cruising grounds - where men have sex with men - as utopian spaces and how they intersect with the occult, witchcraft and moments of historical queer defiance.

-His work has been widely exhibited, including in the UK, Japan, Italy, Canada, Russia and Portugal.
-His work was sold at auction at Getty Image’s Gallery in London in aid of the mental health charity CALM and at the Robert McLaughlin Gallery in Canada to support disadvantaged communities to access the arts.
+His work has been widely exhibited, including in the UK, Japan, Italy, USA, Canada, Russia and Portugal.
+His work was sold at auction at Getty Image’s Gallery in London in aid of the mental health charity CALM and at the Robert McLaughlin Gallery in Canada to support communities to access the arts.